rosettatype/design-regression/_posts/2021-09-08-line-length-revisited-following-the-research.md

 ### The explanation

 The problem with return sweeps is that they can be inaccurate: undershooting (failing to reach the beginning of the next line) or locating the [wrong line](#sn:wrong-line).
 The recent research from Slattery’s lab (referred to in the introduction) describes undershooting as an *under-sweep*.
 When the return sweep does not reach the beginning of the new line (undershoots), it is followed by a small leftward saccade to move back towards the beginning of the line.
-This is described as a corrective saccade.
-Undersweep-fixations are the brief pauses after the inaccurate return sweeps, before the corrective saccades (Parker et al., 2017).
+This is described as a *corrective saccade*. *Undersweep-fixations* are the brief pauses after the inaccurate return sweeps, before the corrective saccades (Parker et al., 2017).
 (See Figure 1.)

 ![Diagram describing types of saccades and fixations](/assets/2021-09-08-line-length-revisited/nomenclature_saccade.svg)